IvanGavrilov/CalcKit/index.md

 ---
 layout: default
 homepage: true
-title: CalcKit: All-in-One Calculator
+title: CalcKit
-description: CalcKit all in one calculator :)
+description: CalcKit all in one calculator
 ---

 # Welcome to CalcKit